 – What are some of the most valuable principles that have guided your leadership?

 – What character traits do you think are most important to develop as a leader?
 Why?

 – What was one of the biggest leadership challenges you faced?
 What did you learn?
 How did it change you?

 Ask great questions.
 Go ahead – get curious.
 You can approach leaders from all walks of life to download their leadership wisdom.

-The concept of a personal board of directors means identifying some people who are available to a leader with whom the leader can bounce ideas off.
+The concept of a personal advisory board involves identifying some people who are available to a leader with whom the leader can bounce ideas off.
 Such a board might include trusted friends, family, a spouse, a spiritual director – people who love you, who know you, and who have your best interests in mind.
 It’s not a formal group per se that meets quarterly to examine your financial statements, but rather, a list of people with whom you can be completely transparent and who don’t have any agenda other than your well-being.
 They might offer you encouragement in one situation, and a gentle reprimand in another.
 But their motives are sincere and you value and trust their insights.